 Next down the line of Chester’s main street stores is Country Treasures, a quilting shop.
 My mom took a beginner’s class there and made a gorgeous baby blanket.
 Though I am not one for sewing, I still love looking at their creative fabrics and use them to wrap my Christmas gifts in a more personal and sustainable way.
 Misty Valley Books is probably the best place to find something for everyone on your holiday shopping list.
 This small bookstore often hosts local or visiting authors, and has a great selection of including a shelf full of Vermont and New England based fiction and non-fiction.
 I found a small book full of early photos of my hometown, Springfield VT, to give to my parents for Christmas!
 Other unique stores include a Polish Pottery shop, Mountain Leather Design, and DaVallia, a jewelry and home accent boutique a bit pricier than the rest of the plaza.

-Across from VTica is a combination antique gallery and seafood restaurant called Austin’s Antiques and the Wheelhouse Restaurant.
+Austin’s Antiques and the Wheelhouse Restaurant.
 I have yet to explore it, and am so curious to find out what the place could possibly look like inside!
 The chef has a weekly column called ‘Catch of the Week’ in the local paper with seafood recipes to try at home.
 (This week was lobster quiche – yum!)
 Continue up 103 and you’ll find a thrift store and a massage therapy office, followed by a woodworking business that hosts an annual chainsaw carving festival and competition every October!
 I attended the festival and was surprised at how affordable some of the carvings were.
 Beyond the creative displays of wooden statues and benches is Lisai’s market and grocery near the train station.
 Bonnie’s Bundles Dolls is an especially unique store, which hand-crafts old-fashioned Vermont dolls.
 They are gorgeous to look at, but certainly an investment.
 Finally, you’ll find an open-air roadside market selling Christmas trees and wreaths.
 In the spring they feature flowers and in the summer and fall are chock full of Vermont produce.

 Though we are in the last week of availability for our I Hate Malls package, we are likely to make it an annual occasion!
 Keep us in mind next Christmas if the consumerism and advertisements are starting to get to you.